afraz98/advent-of-code-2023/README.md

 Run each of these solutions by doing the following:

-1. Edit the solve_part_one and/or solve_pair_two methods to point to the appropriate files.
+1. Edit the solve_part_one and/or solve_part_two methods to point to the appropriate files.
 2. Run the following in a terminal:

 ```